Who is Fox on The Masked Singer?

 The Masked Singer has undoubtedly taken the UK by storm because it has everybody questioning which celebrities they’re watching.

-In its second episode viewers met Fox, a disco girl who definitely confirmed off her animalistic prowess along with her strikes.
+In its second episode viewers met Fox, a disco woman who definitely confirmed off her animalistic prowess together with her strikes.

-Fox carried out a sultry efficiency of Blondie’s Name Me, a lot to the delight of followers and the celebrity judging panel.

 Is Fox Denise Van Outen?

-The predominant idea appeared to level the finger at presenter and actress, Denise Van Outen.
+The predominant concept appeared to level the finger at presenter and actress, Denise Van Outen.

-The clues didn’t give an terrible lot away, however these eagle-eyed Twitter customers noticed one absolute lifeless cert.
+The clues didn’t give an terrible lot away, however these eagle-eyed Twitter customers noticed one absolute useless cert.

-Fox instructed the judges and host Joel Dommett she loves to gather teapots and has completed so for the previous 30 years.
+Fox instructed the judges and host Joel Dommett she loves to gather teapots and has performed so for the previous 30 years.

-This appeared to be proof sufficient for followers who discovered an previous tweet from the presenter again in 2011 the place she replied to a fan confirming she does, in actual fact, gather them.
+This gave the impression to be proof sufficient for followers who discovered an previous tweet from the presenter again in 2011 the place she replied to a fan confirming she does, the truth is, gather them.

 What’s extra, Denise famously hails from the East Finish of London, which was one other clue within the present.